gertux/HACFmodule/README.md

       ProxyPassReverse http://server.example.com/app
     </Location>

-For a PHP5 site one would use PHP as the value of the HacfLanguage setting
+For a PHP5 site, use PHP as the value of the HacfLanguage setting

 The request filtering can be tuned using the parameters: